 Accepting that I had to change and moving forward

-Even though I had a lifelong interest in holistic health, and was fairly educated on the subject, I knew there was a lot of work to be done with my food, nutrition and self-care.
+Even though I had a lifelong interest in holistic health, and was fairly educated on the subject, I knew there was a lot of work to be done with my food, nutrition, stress management, emotional healing and self-care.
 I needed the expertise of people with a similar way of viewing health to help me.
 I employed a health coach, a naturopathic doctor, an acupuncturist and other alternative health practitioners to look at my symptoms in a whole new, whole body way.

 Some of the first steps were layering in quality supplements, testing for food sensitivities and changing my diet to avoid what was making me sick (such as gluten + sugar).
 I worked on gut healing as well as adding in more nutrient-dense foods.

-I also had to address old emotional issues and lifestyle habits that were self-destructive like my lack of self-care, and healing my old emotional wounds from the past.
-I also had to make tough decisions and face personal issues that were causing ongoing stress, and learn how to manage my stress in intentional and productive ways.
+I also had to address old emotional issues and lifestyle habits that were self-destructive like my lack of self-care, and healing my old emotional wounds from the past that led to self-neglect and emotional eating.
+I also had to make tough decisions and face personal issues that were causing ongoing stress like my living arrangements and stress with my partner, and learn how to manage my stress and being a new mother in intentional and productive ways.

 I embraced self-care as if my life depended on it!